Quinton de Kock: Domestic and franchise career

-From Johannesburg, De Kock debuted for Gauteng's senior team during the 2009–10 season, aged 16, and subsequently represented the national under-19 team at the 2012 Under-19 World Cup.
+From Johannesburg, de Kock debuted for Gauteng's senior team during the 2009–10 season, aged 16, and subsequently represented the national under-19 team at the 2012 Under-19 World Cup.
 In April 2021, he was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.

-In the 2013 domestic twenty20 tournament in South Africa, De Kock played several good knocks to take his team Highveld Lions to the final where they won, eventually becoming the season dalla champions.
+In the 2013 domestic twenty20 tournament in South Africa, de Kock played several good knocks to take his team Highveld Lions to the final where they won, eventually becoming the season dalla champions.
 On 18 February 2013, in the same tournament against Cape Cobras he hit the second highest T20 score of 126 in South Africa.
 His knock of 126 is also the highest T20 score ever made by a wicketkeeper batsman in an innings (126).

 In 2013 de Kock was bought by Indian Premier League franchise Sunrisers Hyderabad in the player auction, but had a disappointing tournament featuring three times and scoring only six runs.
-He signed for Delhi Daredevils for the 2014 tournament, going on to play for the side until 2017 and scoring a century in 2016.
+He signed for Delhi Daredevils for the 2014 tournament, going on to play for the team until 2017 and scoring a century in 2016.
 He was bought by Royal Challengers Bangalore in 2018 auction and played for Mumbai Indians in the 2019 season.
 He was the team's highest run scorer during their championship winning season.
 In 2021, he was drafted by Southern Brave for the inaugural season of The Hundred.
 He was second highest run scorer for Southern Brave, scoring 202 runs in 9 matches.

 In the 2022 IPL auction, de Kock was bought by Lucknow Super Giants.
 He scored his second IPL century on 18 May 2022 against the Kolkata Knight riders, with 140 runs in 70 balls.
 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred in England.

 In November 2023, de Kock was included in the Pakistan Super League draft.
 He was drafted by Melbourne Renegades for Big Bash League for the first time.
 He also played for Delhi Bulls in T10 format.

-In November 2024, he was bought by Kolkata Knight Riders in 2025 IPL auction.He made 97 not out from 61 balls against RR.
+In November 2024, he was bought by Kolkata Knight Riders in 2025 IPL auction.
+He made 97 not out from 61 balls against RR.

+De Kock was bought by former franchise Mumbai Indians in the 2026 IPL auction for his base price of INR 1 crore.